Marathon runner hopes to clean up in London

 "Even if your body is tired, your mind can be strong," he added.

-Buta fled Ambo, 145 kilometers (90 miles) west of Addis Ababa, in 2003 fearing for his safety after his father was arrested for siding with the 'wrong' political side.
+Buta fled Ambo, 145 kilometres (90 miles) west of Addis Ababa, in 2003 fearing for his safety after his father was arrested for siding with the 'wrong' political side.

 "My father's friend said, 'I know people smugglers, just do as they say and you'll be safe', so I did," Buta said, explaining how he ended up in Norway virtually by accident.